nodarhub/hdk_setup/README.md

 - **Jetson**: Creates a NetworkManager dispatcher script to automatically apply settings when interfaces come up
 - **OnLogic**: MTU is configured via netplan in the Network module

+### Link-Local (Jetson only)

+GigE Vision cameras on the AGX Orin and Orin Nano devkits use IPv4 link-local (`169.254.x.x`) addressing.
+This module sets `ipv4.method=link-local` on the camera interface's NetworkManager connection so the host can reach them — automating what was previously a manual step in the Network settings GUI.

+- Applied to `eth0` (AGX Orin) or the autodetected USB adapter (Orin Nano)
+- Modifies the interface's existing NetworkManager profile; if none is bound, a dedicated `hdk-camera-<iface>` profile is created
+- Not used on OnLogic, which assigns static camera addresses and runs a DHCP server

 ### Network (OnLogic only)

 Configures multi-interface network setup: